ThomUK/SPCreporter/README.md

 #### Working example - using data included within the package

 This example uses three excel files which are included with the package in the “example_data” folder.
-After you have run this exaple and created your first report, you should copy these example files to your machine, and use them as templates for creating your own report information.
+After you have run this example and created your first report, you should copy these example files to your machine, and use them as templates for creating your own report information.

 ``` r
 library(SPCreporter)